 Knocking off Firm Value

-Keywords: Corporate investment, product market competition, counterfeit products, piracy, special 301 reports, brand value
+Keywords: Intangible asset valuation, enforcement, research and development investment, capital investment, product market competition, counterfeit products, special 301 reports

 JEL Classification: G15, G34, G31, M41